BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Natural history of infection

 Upon infection, an individual enters a disease progression cascade where the outcome and rates of progression depend on the age of the infected person.
-The disease state transitions are shown in the Figure below and the model parameters are in the table Disease Dynamics Parameters.
+The disease state transitions are shown in the Figure below and the model parameters are in the table **Disease Dynamics Parameters**.

 <p><img src="diagram_line.png" title="Disease Dynamics" height="600"></p>

 A fraction  &#966;<sub>asym</sub>(age) of individuals are asymptomatic and do not develop symptoms, a fraction  &#966;<sub>mild</sub>(age) will eventually develop mild symptoms, and the remainder develop moderate/severe symptoms.
 Each of these proportions depend on the age of the infected individual.
-Those who are asymptomatic are infectious (at a lower level, see~\nameref{section_ABM_infection} section) and will move to a recovered state after a time &#964;<sub>a,rec</sub> drawn from a gamma distribution.
+Those who are asymptomatic are infectious (at a lower level) and will move to a recovered state after a time &#964;<sub>a,rec</sub> drawn from a gamma distribution.
 Once an individual is recovered we assume that they have immunity and cannot be reinfected.

 Individuals who will develop symptoms start by being in a pre-symptomatic state, in which they are infectious but have no symptoms.